milind-windsurf/pensando-elk/README.md

 *NOTE: It could take about 5 mins for visualizations to become populated in both the DSS and IPFix dashboards.

-## Support
-If you need help or have questions, you can [email us](mailto:contact-project+pensando-tbd-elastic-pensando-elk-25427733-issue-@incoming.gitlab.com) and we will get back to you as soon as we can

 ## Support Policy
 The code and templates in the repo are released under an as-is, best effort, support policy.
 These scripts should be seen as community supported and AMD Pensando will contribute our expertise as and when possible.
-We do not provide technical support or help in using or troubleshooting the components of the project through our normal support options.
-Unless explicitly tagged, all projects or work posted in our GitLab repository (at https://gitlab.com/Pensando).
+The absolute best (and quickest) way to get help/support is to [file an issue](https://github.com/amd/cx10000-elastic/issues).
+Any other attempts at contact will probably be lost in the ether and you will rarely, if ever, hear back.